KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Added:** <Version date="2021-03-21" />
 **Last tested:** <VersionHl date="2021-03-21" />

-**Finding**: Thundering Fury 4-piece set effect \(cooldown reduction\) can be triggered by non-damaging Hydro application.
+**Finding**: Thundering Fury 4-Piece set effect \(cooldown reduction\) can be triggered by non-damaging Hydro application.

 **Evidence**:

 I have 2 examples where this can be observed.
-The first one uses XQ's skill, where we see 4TF triggered repeatedly even without XQ doing any damaging moves \(Oz deals damage, but he is the aura, not trigger for EC\). [https://youtu.be/qSEwlawImHU](https://youtu.be/qSEwlawImHU)
+The first one uses XQ's Skill, where we see 4TF triggered repeatedly even without XQ doing any damaging moves \(Oz deals damage, but he is the aura, not trigger for Electro-Charged\).
+[YouTube](https://youtu.be/qSEwlawImHU)

-The second example uses Barbara's skill.
-Here, Oz was the trigger majority of the time, but during his ICD, Barbara was able to trigger 4TF \(at about 00:07\). [https://youtu.be/nPvpICUd7qY](https://youtu.be/nPvpICUd7qY)
+The second example uses Barbara's Skill.
+Here, Oz was the trigger majority of the time, but during his ICD, Barbara was able to trigger 4TF \(at about 00:07\).
+[YouTube](https://youtu.be/nPvpICUd7qY)

-Here is a third example, where we don't rely on Oz as our electro crutch.
-Tested on Hidden Palace of Lianshan Formula I \(the weapon domain in Liyue\). [https://youtu.be/4FEWaKG7xJQ](https://youtu.be/4FEWaKG7xJQ)
+Here is a third example, where we don't rely on Oz as our Electro crutch.
+Tested on Hidden Palace of Lianshan Formula I \(the weapon domain in Liyue\).
+[YouTube](https://youtu.be/4FEWaKG7xJQ)

 **Significance**: